 Office of Federal Contract Compliance Programs Enforcement

-Assisting OFCCP obtain a conciliation agreement requiring the University of Connecticut to pay $249,539 to resolve alleged pay discrimination against seven female employees, as well as ensuring that all employees are afforded equal employment opportunities.
+Assisting OFCCP obtain a conciliation agreement requiring a jet engine manufacturer to pay $443,000 to resolve alleged hiring discrimination against female job applicants.

 DEPARTMENT OF LABOR AGENCIES SUPPORTED: